jhjdev/shoreline-assessment/README.md

 ## Changelog

 23.03.2025:

 - Upgraded packages and setup to use the latest versions
 - Refactoring.
 Moved the api calls to their own file called api.ts
 - Added a better tooltip to the 5 day forecast
 - Made minor UI changes to the sidebar
-- Added lint Checks
+- Added lint checks
 - Added tests

 ## To-Do list: